Introduction

 unnest_wider(results)

-We can find the lat and lon coordinates by unnesting geometry
+We can find the latitude and longitude by unnesting geometry:

 unnest_wider(json) %>%